The People at Woods Creek

 Farishte Irani, Primary I

-Farishte Irani was born and raised in Silver Spring, Maryland.
-She holds a BA in Sociology from the University of Maryland.
-Farishte and her family moved to Virginia in the summer of 2010 from New Hampshire.
-There she worked for 8 years at Mont Blanc Montessori Academy in many capacities including Lead Primary Teacher, Elementary Teacher and Middle/High School Teacher.
-She is passionate about the Montessori Philosophy and truly believes every child is a natural learner.
-Farishte lives here in Lexington with her husband, Afshad (Professor at W&L) and her two children Kaizad and Parizad.
+Farishte Irani was born and raised in Silver Spring, Maryland, and holds a B.A. in Sociology from the University of Maryland.
+She and her family moved to Virginia in the summer of 2010 from New Hampshire, where she spent eight years at Mont Blanc Montessori Academy in many roles—including Lead Primary Teacher, Elementary Teacher, and Middle/High School Teacher.

 Gretchen Sukow, Primary I